kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 It's perfectly valid to specify a `end` in the future and it will behave like reliable live viewer once it reaches the live playhead.

 Alternatively, a DVR player could prefetch the live playhead by issuing a parallel SUBSCRIBE at a lower priority.
-This would allow playback to immediately continue after clicking the "Go Live" button, cancelling or deprioritizing the VOD subscription.
+This would allow playback to immediately continue after clicking the "Go Live" button, canceling or deprioritizing the VOD subscription.

 ~~~
 SUBSCRIBE track=video priority=0 order=ASC start=123 end=134